yasmeendev/hammad/docs/v2.0/dev_docs/Tutorials/creating-custom-module.md

 ![Build tools](media/04-build-tools.png)

+!!! note
-> The new module package will be created in the *Artifacts* folder.
+    * The new module package will be created in the *Artifacts* folder.

 ## Distribution and Installation